-Now that I had my SSH connection, I had to setup the debug environment.
-For this I used lldb on the Mac mini, and debugserver on the iPhone, which can be installed with Cydia.
-Then, I just had to use debugserver, and attach the correct PID (the process name is wifid) to start the listener.
+Now that we had my SSH connection, we had to setup the debug environment.
+For this we used lldb on the Mac mini, and debugserver on the iPhone, which can be installed with Cydia.
+Then, we just had to use debugserver, and attach the correct PID (the process name is wifid) to start the listener.
 Note that if the wifid service stays idle to long because of the debugging process, the iPhone will reboot by itself which sometimes required me to repeat the jailbreaking process.
 What was left to do, was to execute the gdb-remote command on lldb to start the debugging session.

 Remote debugging – debugserver and lldb